Our primary interest is to provide Southwest Missouri with exceptional amateur repeaters to use for regular and brief QSOs.

 In short, here are the primary “Rules of Engagement” that we have adopted for our repeaters:

-- Maintain a neutral ground community.
-Heavy right or left discussions foster disagreement, which fosters resentment.
+- Maintain a “neutral-ground” community.
+Heavy right or left discussions foster disagreement, which in-turn fosters resentment.
 Topics/opinions on politics or negative comments about other ham operators, bands or modes isn’t warranted on a machine that is meant to be inviting to all amateurs.

 - Remember, this is a hobby.
-Just like fishing, hiking or canoeing.
-There are no entitlements.
-We are all here to appreciate what we have been granted access to for use.
+Just like fishing, hiking or canoeing; there are no entitlements.
+Any nefarious activity, will result particular repeaters being turned off.
+We are all here to appreciate amateur radio.
 Enjoy it.
-Please don’t abuse the equipment, just like we don’t abuse our local forests and rivers.
+Please don’t abuse the equipment.

 Have fun and enjoy all your fellow hams.